cloudshiftinc/codeartifact-gradle-plugin/README.md

 This plugin provides support for using AWS CodeArtifact Maven repositories as a Gradle repository.

 Fetching of CodeArtifact tokens is handled by this plugin, with tokens being securely cached to reduce the number of requests to AWS.

+> [!NOTE]
+> This plugin uses a modern HttpClient, enabling HTTP/2 support and compression (for compressible  content, such as POM files, where your artifact repository / CDN supports that).<br/>This offers a considerable performance improvement.

 ## Getting Started